 You’ve found yourself with some .SHN files and now you want to convert them to mp3 to take with you on your iPod, mobile phone or MP3 player.
 This tutorial will walk you through the steps to do just that, using Microsoft Windows.

-Note: although this guide was originally published in 2006, it has been updated to be current as of late 2019.
+Note: although this guide was originally published in 2006, it has been updated to be current as of 2020.
 This will work on any system running Windows XP all the way to Windows 10.

 - Converting .shn files to .mp3 requires you to download and install a small (and free) app – Traders Little Helper.
 It’s been around for ages and is wildly popular in the ‘lossless music community’.
 There are two versions available for download – version 2.7.0 (Build 172) is the one we recommend.
 It’s not the latest version, but it accomplishes exactly what we want.
 After you’ve finished the installation you’ll be prompted to reboot your PC.
 Open Traders Little Helper once you’ve restarted.